Leon Spinks showing 'small signs of improvement' in prostate cancer treatment, hospital says

 Leon Spinks, the former undisputed heavyweight boxing champion who in 1978 defeated Muhammad Ali in one of the biggest upsets in the sport’s history, is in a Las Vegas hospital battling prostate cancer, though he's showing "small signs of improvement."

-A family spokesperson told Fox News that Spinks was diagnosed with cancer earlier this year and it has since spread to his bladder.
+Family spokesperson Lindsay Feldman told Fox News that Spinks was diagnosed with cancer earlier this year and it has since spread to his bladder.

 “The last few months have been an agonizing roller coaster for Leon and his wife, Brenda, with continuous hospital stays.
-Leon is showing small signs of improvement and progress,” the spokesperson said.
+Leon is showing small signs of improvement and progress,” Feldman said.
 “A miraculous fighter his entire life, we are optimistic and hopeful that he will move out of ICU soon.
 The power of prayer is real and his family is beyond grateful for all of the tremendous love and support.”

 LEON SPINKS HOSPITALIZED AS WIFE ASKS FOR PRAYERS ON SOCIAL MEDIA